liberland/docs/blockchain/white-paper.md

 ## Contract-based (3rd party) tokens
 * The Chain will fully support Smart Contracts, as it runs a fork of the Polkadot Virtual Machine.
 This will enable our team and 3rd party developers to set up their decentralised infrastructure.
 * We envision a full-fledged De-Fi environment springing up on our chain, much like we see on other Rust-based chains such as Polkadot, Kusama or Solana.

+## Frontend
+* The front end will consist of pages designed for Liberlanders to interact with their government.
+It will include and will not be limited to the following sub-domains:
+a) a wallet interface;
+b) an interface with validators;
+c) political interface, i.e. for the elections, candidates, legislative drafting;
+d) an interface for government registers and other services;
+e) the internal government front ends for the officials to work in & access the chain;
+f) the treasury interface;
+* In addition, there will be a whole set of front-ends that will allow the blockchain to interact with the metaverse.
+Public Blockchain
+* This is a public blockchain owned by the holders of coins and tokens.
+Liberland funds and supports its development, and Liberland will provide the first use case or set of use cases.
+The licence is MIT, the same licence that Bitcoin uses, and Liberland is in no way the owner of the blockchain or the related materials.
+* Anyone can use our codebase to clone our project and fork it or create a new project based on it.

 ## Liberland Politics:
 * The basis for Liberland’s politics is our Constitution.
 This Constitution is in the public review phase, and you can view it (and place your comments!) here.